emiliosheinz/full-cycle-apache-kafka/README.md

 Topics are the channels where messages are sent to and consumed from.
 When messages are sent to a topic, they are stored in partitions.
 Each partition is an ordered, immutable sequence of messages that is continually appended to—a commit log.
 This allows multiple consumers to read from a topic in parallel, for example.

 ![topics](./docs/images/topics.png)

+#### Anatomy of a record

+A record is the basic unit of data in Kafka.
+It consists of **headers**, a **key**, a **value**, and a **timestamp**.
+The key and the value are both byte arrays, and the timestamp is a long number.
+The key is optional, and the value can be anything you want.

+### Partitions

+Partitions are the way Kafka scales topics.
+Each topic can be divided into partitions, which can be distributed across different brokers.
+This allows Kafka to handle a large number of messages per second and store large amounts of data for a long period of time.

+#### Ensuring delivery order

+Messages are appended to partitions in the order they are sent.
+This means that messages sent to different partitions can be consumed in a different order than they were sent.
+If you need to ensure that messages are consumed in the order they were sent, you can use a single partition for a topic which can be done by using the same key for all messages.